Here are the facts on probiotic Lactobacillus for your microbiome, health, and mind.

-The beneficial products made by the bacteria are detrimental to our overall health and wellbeing.
+The beneficial products made by these bacteria are essential to our overall health and wellbeing.
 They literally utilise the foods we can’t to make chemical compounds which positively influence our gut, immune system, or community.

 Lactobacillus is a genus of bacteria that constitutes a major component of the microbiota in your body.
 They are responsible for breaking down prebiotic dietary fibers and producing beneficial substances, like short-chain fatty acids, which are good for your health.